naoty/Timepiece/README.md

 # Timepiece
-Intuitive date calculation in Swift
+Intuitive date handling in Swift

-## Feature
+## Features
-* **Intuitive**: Working with `Date`, `DateComponent`, `Calendar` and so on is a bit troublesome.
-Timepiece is a set of helpers to make handling them a bit more intuitive.
+* :bulb: **Intuitive**: Timepiece provides a set of helpers to make date handling easier.
-* **Simple**: Timepiece doesn't have many convenient features.
-But, its maintainers focus on reliability and maintainability.
+* :clock9: **Correctness**: Using Foundation API correctly, Timepiece helps to calculate dates correctly without deep understanding.
+* :package: **Small**: Timepiece has only 4 file and < 400 sloc.
+You can read the inside of this easily.

 ## Requirements